Festa do Peão de Barretos: History

-Twain's concert was probably the festival's most notable attraction to date, considered by the media as a national event at the time, as Festa do Peão had been trying to negotiate a show with the singer for over 20 years and agreed to pay a fee of R$ 4 million for her to come to Brazil.
-Speculation for the show began in 2017, when a Brazilian music insider released uncertain information that raised doubts in the public who initially confused the journalist's description of Twain with Taylor Swift.
-The official announcement of the concert was made on the official Festa do Peão page on February 26, 2018, and reached a mark of 1.3 million views on the Facebook platform alone.
+Twain's concert was probably the festival's most notable attraction to date, as Festa do Peão had been trying to negotiate a show with the singer for over 20 years, and agreed to pay a R$4 million fee for her to come to Brazil.
+The official announcement of her concert was made on the Festa do Peão page on February 26, 2018, and reached a mark of 1.3 million views on Facebook alone.
+One million people visited Parque do Peão on the weekend of the event.
+Brazilian late country star Marília Mendonça and pop singer Bastian Baker opened Twain's concert, which started at midnight for an audience of 55,000.
+Media outlets in Brazil, such as G1, reviewed the concert as one of the best ever performed at the festival.